 The partner plot system entails JHU groups–students, staff, faculty, and even affiliates (such as Space Telescope Science Institute) gardening a single 4′x8′ plot for the entire season.
 The group will also take on a greater responsibility – that of reaching out to the Waverly community and connecting with one local community, school, or church group who will then manage a second garden plot.
 The two groups will work together as partners to manage the two garden plots and share in their bounty.
 The BJP committee will supply interested JHU groups with contact info of neighborhood groups who may be interested in collaboration.
 The JHU groups will then make phone calls, visit community meetings, and talk to folks in the neighborhood to make the necessary connections and arrangements to find a partner for the garden this year.

 The communal row program is intended for those who want to garden with a less serious responsibility.
 These communal row gardeners, such as students who would be unable to take care of a partner plot during the summer, are encouraged to attend workdays beginning at the end of February.
 During the off-season, i.e. winter, and early spring, workdays mostly happen on Saturdays and Sundays.
 However, during peak growing season, communal rows will likely need to be tended on a daily basis.
-Check the garden calendar for an updated list of upcoming volunteer days.
 The produce from this plot will be split among volunteers who show up on harvest days; some produce will be donated to charities.

 Q: What will the time commitment be?

 A: Those who want to participate in the partner plot program are looking at a commitment of about 2-3 hours a week, but have more flexibility because they can arrange the time they want to garden with their community organization.
 Communal row gardeners are encouraged to work in the garden at least once a month.
 We will have other garden-wide volunteer days almost every weekend beginning at the end of February.
 These volunteer days will rotate from Saturdays to Sundays every other week.
-For an updated list of upcoming volunteer days, check out the garden calendar .
+For an updated list of upcoming volunteer days, check out the events on our Facebook page.
 General volunteers are not committed to a certain number of days.

 Q: Where is the garden?